pepurion/aleph/content/Gameplay/Crafting.md

 #### Crafting
 Refinement components are created by engineering material components artificially.

-When crafting a component, an Engineering check is made.
+When crafting a component, a Control check is made.
 Upon fail, all components are destroyed.
 Crude materials cannot be used.

 - **Enhanced** Refinement
 	- 1 Common Material, 1 Enhanced Material
-	- Diff 14 Engineering check
+	- Diff 14 Control check
 - **Advanced** Refinement
 	- 1 Enhanced Material, 1 Advanced Material
-	- Diff 20 Engineering check
+	- Diff 20 Control check
 - **Elite** Refinement
 	- 1 Advanced Material, 1 Elite Material
-	- Diff 26 Engineering check
+	- Diff 26 Control check
 - **Prime** Refinement
 	- 1 Elite Material, 1 Prime Material
-	- Diff 32 Engineering check
+	- Diff 32 Control check

 ### Power Components
 **PC** are the rarest form of component and are not seen in many items, especially in more common ones.
 They produce or store usable energy to power larger systems.
 This might be bio- or liquid fuel, power cells, coils, or combustion chambers.